 “To undertake such a complex initiative, we are combining biologic regenerative medicine tools with other existing medical devices typically used for stimulation of the central nervous system in patients with other severe disorders of consciousness,” said Bioquark’s CEO, Ira Pastor.
 “We hope to see results within the first two to three months.”

-The project first made headlines on some science blogs when it was first granted ethical permission a year ago.
-The study is set to be conducted on 20 brain-dead patients between 15 and 65 years of age in July of 2017 and will follow the outcome of the patients’ brains for one year.
+The project first made headlines on some science blogs when it was first granted ethical permission in the U.S. a year ago.
+The study originally was set to launch in India, but regulators there shut it down because of failure to acquire the needed governmental permissions.
+The Philadelphia, Pennsylvania–based company now says it is about to announce a trial in Latin America.
+If it follows previous criteria, it will be conducted on 20 brain-dead patients between 15 and 65 years of age and will follow the outcome of the patients’ brains for one year.